joeldavidson1/Nutrition-API-APP/README.md

  locust -f locust.py
 ```

 You will be given a URL to run the test through the Locust UI.
-Enter into the Host input box your local API URL, for example `https://localhost:7099` and start the swarm.
+Enter into the Host input box your local API URL, for example, `https://localhost:7099`, and start the swarm.
 If you would like to change which test is being run, inside `locust.py` comment out the tests you do not want, and uncomment the one you want.
 Only one test can be run at once.

 Alternatively, to run the test without using the UI, run:
-And run either:
 ```powershell
 locust -f locust.py --headless -H <YOUR API URL>
 ```

-Once the test is complete you will be presented with the statistics such as the average response time and the total number of requests.
+Once the test is complete you will be presented with the results and statistics such as the average response time and the total number of requests.